naveen-9697/SQL-Challenges-solved-in-mySQL---HackerRank/README.md

 link to challenges: https://www.hackerrank.com/domains/sql
 -----------
-I didn't include the problem statement, because on hackerrank's community, often times problem descriptions has been criticised a lot.
+I didn't include the problem statements, because on hackerrank's community, often times problem descriptions has been criticised a lot.